zacnickens/sloconf22/README.md

 ## SLOconf22 Talks

-Fire & Rescue: Using SLO like objects in Emergency Services
+- Fire & Rescue: Using SLO like objects in Emergency Services

-FinSLOs: SLOifying Financial Data
+- FinSLOs: SLOifying Financial Data

-AstroSLOs: SLOs in Space?
+- AstroSLOs: SLOs in Space? (thought under construction)

-The Death of SLO: Is there a Lifecycle we are missing
+- The Death of SLO: Is there a Lifecycle we are missing

 ## SLOconf Global Captains

-Introduce the Global Captains.
+- Introduce the Global Captains.

-Advertize for more people to become captains
+- Advertize for more people to become captains

-Advertize for Global Sponsors
+- Advertize for Global Sponsors

 ## SLOconf22 Global Captains Panel

+Need to define the panel soon.

 ## OutSystems @ SLOconf22